 First off, this microphone uses your standard XLR cable connection.
 However, thanks to the excellent wireless system, you can get away without using it.
 There is little to no interference, and local radio broadcasts won’t cause any disturbance.
-The transmitter has an easy to read LED screen which displays the transmitting frequency and battery life.
+The transmitter has an easy-to-read LED screen that displays the transmitting frequency and battery life.

 The indicator flashes green when the battery light is low.
 As for the polar pattern, this is a cardioid mic.
 This means that it does a good job of blocking out environmental noise.
 You can pick from 20 channels, and the receiver can plug into an interface that accepts a quarter-inch connector.

 The quality itself isn’t exactly disappointing, but it could be much better.
 There is no distortion at times, but sometimes certain frequencies overlap one another.
-We can say that audio quality is inconsistent overall.
+We can say that the audio quality is inconsistent overall.
 To be honest, the cable is also a bit on the cheaper side.
 These factors make it harder to crown this mic as the best lavalier microphone overall, but it is still a good option if you want wireless connectivity.